 Typically, medium to high-quality artificial grass materials that look like natural grass lawns are priced from $1.97 to $3.83 per square foot at the stores that sell synthetic turf.
 Remember this price may vary depending on location, manufacturer, and style of polyethylene grass.

 When ordering artificial grass, consider that there will be wasted material.
 If your yard is rectangular, you won't experience as much waste as turf yards that are curved.
-While most yards require 10-20% excess material, your project may need a little more or less depending on the size and shape of your backyard.
+While most yards require 10-20% excess material, your project may need a little more or less depending on the size and shape of your artificial lawn in the backyard.

 For this pricing table, we'll figure in a 10% waste at $2.90 per sq. ft.: